 Positive Words To Describe Company Culture

 An innovative workplace culture sees the world differently.
-Like some of the great tech companies out there, they see beyond the status quo and encourage a work culture that places value on trying new ideas and improvements (and allowing room for failure).
-Innovative cultures are great for companies looking to disrupt their market.
+Like some of the great tech companies out there, they see beyond the status quo and encourage a work culture that places value on risk-taking and trying new ideas.
+Innovative cultures allow room for failure and are great for companies looking to disrupt their market.

 Related listen: How to create a culture of innovation with John Carter, the inventor of Bose Noise Canceling Headphones (podcast).

 In a collaborative culture, employees share ideas freely and work closely together in order to get the job done right.
 No person is an island in a collaborative culture—workers regularly work together, either in small groups or large teams, to further the company mission and produce better work than they would individually on their own.
 Teamwork make the dream work, as they say.